Fill out this form

 Original Medicare

-Original Medicare includes Part A and Part B. You can join a separate Medicare drug plan to get Medicare drug coverage (part D).
-You can use any doctor or hospital that take Medicare, anywhere in the U.S.
+Original Medicare is the traditional Medicare program run by the federal government.
+It includes Part A and Part B. You can see any doctor or hospital that accepts Medicare anywhere in the U.S.

 PART A: Hospital